 What’s happening in Catalonia and Exarcheia is a direct result of the negative impacts that the worldwide financial crisis of 2009 had on Spain and Greece.
 Combine the need to find equitable and sustainable solutions during times of crisis with decades of autonomous thinking, and what results is the Cooperativa Integral Catalan and the thousands of self-organized assemblies creating liberated space and mass mutual aid in Athens.

-As we see, technology is being used in helping create autonomous and sustainable societies outside of the hierarchical structure of capitalism and hierarchy, which breeds oppression and inequities.
+As we see, technology is being used to help create autonomous, horizontal, and sustainable societies outside of the hierarchical structure of capitalism, which breeds oppression and inequities.
 These new experiments and alternatives are sets of templates that different portions of society can use at any time to build from.

 By Niko Georgiades